Click image to zoom.

 Instructor: Michelle Garcia Winner

-Many bright students struggle with executive functioning, which can deeply impact their success in the social, academic, and job worlds.
+Many students who are academically strong struggle with executive functioning, which can deeply impact their well-being in the social, academic, and job worlds.
 Join our founder, Michelle Garcia Winner, for this free webinar to break down executive functions and learn how to teach them.